kbdonnally/katherinedoes.design/pages/real/hire-me.md

 ## Here's how to hire me.

+### My main offerings

+- Designs personal and organization websites
+- Something from scratch or spiff up your existing website
+- Also available for special project sites and exhibit creation, particularly for academic and justice-oriented needs.

+*Wondering if we're a good match?
+Check out the info below, or shoot me an email directly at [kbdonnally@gmail.com]({{ site.data.contact.email.url }}).*

 ### Getting started, finding information

 Two main ways to explore the information on what we might contract to do&mdash;choose what feels most natural for your situation; there's no right or wrong answer!